When There's Nothing Left but Exhaustion...It's Time to Give Burnout the Boot

 Humans have limits to how we cope with pressures and demands that exceed our ability to control them.
 Hit that threshold at work, and you've got job strain, or stress.
 When the stress is chronic, day in and day out for months on end, it can lead to the depletion of all coping resources, That's burnout.
 You have nothing left to handle the demands.

 Burnout is not a badge of honor or mark of endurance skills.
 It’s the last stage of chronic stress, and it’s a serious medical condition.
 It can lead to stroke, depression, and other major medical problems, so it's critical to stop burnout and prevent it from happening again.
 Our stress management and burnout recovery training and coaching from stress management leader Joe Robinson provides the skills to stop the burnout treadmill.

 Burnout is a three-way, mind-body shutdown—emotional exhaustion, physical fatigue, and cognitive weariness.
 It's the result of a long period of chronic stress that burns up all your body's energetic resources.
 You have been drained.

 The main markers of burnout are exhaustion and cynicism, the opposite of the chief domains of engagement—energy, commitment and positive outlook.
-The high fatigue level of burnout means abysmal work performance.
-It takes much more effort to get the work done when in a state of exhaustion.
+The high fatigue level of burnout means poor work performance.
+It takes much more effort to get the work done in a state of exhaustion.